 Don’t just rely solely on a staffing agency.
 Open the nets much wider to find your diamond-in-the-rough.
-Have a staff meeting and brainstorm a list of where to find these draft picks.
+Consider using a recruiting firm and PEO’s (Professional Employer Organizations) In addition, have a staff meeting and brainstorm a list of where to find these draft picks.
 If you want the best players on your team you need to engage other people’s ideas, resources and creativity.
 Success is never accomplished alone.
 Make sure your USP is clearly communicated in each of the recruiting strategies.

 Step 6: Stage your company.